Mile End Park

 Opened in 1841 this 13-hectare cemetery was the last of the ‘Magnificent Seven’: suburban cemeteries (including Highgate and Abney Park)...

 Both adults and children are inevitably charmed by this combination of mock Victorian schoolroom (with hard wooden benches and desks,...

-The ‘Regent’s Park of the East End’, Victoria Park is an 86-hectare leafy expanse of ornamental lakes, monuments, tennis courts, flower...
+The ‘Regent’s Park of the East End’, this 86-hectare leafy expanse of ornamental lakes, monuments, tennis courts, flower beds and large...

 All by itself, right on Regent's Canal, the Palm Tree is an old-time East End pub with gold flocked wallpaper, photos of also-ran local...

 The 36-hectare Mile End Park is a long, narrow series of interconnected green spaces wedged between Burdett and Grove Rds and Regent’s Canal.
 Landscaped to great effect during the millennium year, it incorporates a go-kart track, a skate park, an ecology area, a climbing wall and a sports stadium.
 The centrepiece, though, is architect Piers Gough’s plant-covered Green Bridge linking the northern and southern sections of the park over busy Mile End Rd.